Mahipalpur

 Mahipalpur on National Highway - 8, leading to Gurugram and Jaipur has ancient roots and it is amongst the oldest villages of India.
 It is located at the edge of south central ridge of 1500 million year old Aravali Hills; It is bound by the South Central Ridge in the North East, Vasant Kunj towards East, Shankar Vihar (Military Cantonment) towards North, National Highway -8 towards North West and Rangpuri village toward South West.
 Currently the most popular hotel and guest house destination in Delhi.
 In revenue department record it is an urban village, located in New Delhi district of Delhi, India.
 It is located near the Indira Gandhi International Airport.
 Delhi Aerocity metro station is the nearest metro station.

 History

+Mahipalpur has derived its name from Raja Mahipal Singh Tanwar, a Tomar Rajput ruler associated with the Tomara dynasty of Delhi.
+According to traditional Tomar genealogies, Raja Mahipal Singh is described as the 18th ruler of Delhi and 19th descendant of Anangpal Tomar.
+The Tomara dynasty, also referred to as Tomar or Tanwar, ruled parts of Delhi and present-day Haryana during the early medieval period.Historians associate the foundation of nearby Naraina village with Raja Narain Pal Singh Tanwar, grandson of Raja Mahipal Singh Tomar, and belonging to the same Tanwar Rajput lineage.
+It is a Tanwar/Tomar Rajput village..

-The village dates back to the 11th century, and is named after a Tomara ruler named Mahipala.
-The area around the village has been inhabited since then.
-For example, the Sultan Ghari monument was built in around 10th century by the Pratihara dynasty.
-The area around the village has been inhabited since earlier.
-For example, the Sultan Ghari monument was built in around 10th century by the Pratihara dynasty.
+The Sultan Ghari monument was built in around 10th century by the Pratihara dynasty.
 Mahipalpur has an ancient Hauz and Mahal, two historical monuments which reveal the habitation of this area during the seven capitals that existed in Delhi in historic times.
-As per a local story, during the 17th century people escaped from the nearby malikpur village, as they would have had to face the ruler's rage, having looted a person working with him, migrated here and removed the local people.